Revenue

 The global B2B cross-border payments market, estimated at greater than $10 trillion in total payments volume in 2023, represents a massive opportunity for Airwallex.

+As the company continues to expand its geographical reach, launching in Europe and the Americas, it can tap into new markets and increase its share of global transactions.
 Furthermore, Airwallex's platform approach, offering additional services like domestic and international accounts, multicurrency cards, and FX, positions it as a "global virtual bank" for tech-focused companies, potentially capturing a larger portion of clients' financial operations.

-Lending, crypto, and other products
+Billing, lending, crypto, and other products

 Risks

-This dependency exposes the company to potential disruptions if key banking relationships sour or if banks decide to compete directly in cross-border payments.
+Bank partnerships: Airwallex still relies on partnerships with nearly 100 banks worldwide to facilitate its global payments infrastructure, and this dependency exposes the company to potential disruptions if key banking relationships sour or if banks decide to compete directly in cross-border payments.

 News